 What are the most important things you should really know before taking a baby or young child to Dubai?

-Our Editor Keri has been a UAE resident for almost seven years and shares her on-the-ground insights into how best prepare for your first trip to Dubai and the UAE if you are travelling with young children.
+Our Editor Keri has been a UAE resident for over seven years and shares her on-the-ground insights into how best prepare for your first trip to Dubai and the UAE if you are travelling with young children.

-The first thing you should know outright is that it’s an INCREDIBLY family friendly place to visit.
+The first thing you should know outright is that it’s an INCREDIBLY family-friendly place to visit.
 There might be a few little (or large) differences to your home country to be aware of, especially if you have not visited a Muslim country before, but there is nothing that adventurous family travellers cannot tackle.
 We think Dubai makes a great introduction to visiting the Middle East region.

 We’ll talk you through: